 |Modified Centor score, 2-3 ||0.69 (0.59-0.83) |

 Table 47-8Centor Score Combined With Rapid Strep Point-of-Care Test Results, Adults |Favorite Table|Download (.pdf) Table 47-8 Centor Score Combined With Rapid Strep Point-of-Care Test Results, Adults

 |Centor Score ||Point-of-Care Test Result ||LR (95% CI) |

 |0-1 ||Positive ||26 (1.4-465) |

 Streptococcal throat culture, rapid streptococcal antigen tests.

 Original Article: Does This Patient Have Strep Throat?

 In each of the following cases, the physician must decide whether the patient has group A β-hemolytic streptococcal pharyngitis (strep throat).
-In case 1, a 7-year-old boy presents in March without a cough but with 1 day of sore throat accompanied by fever, headache, moderate cervical adenopathy, and a markedly exudative and erythematous pharynx.
-His brother was recently diagnosed as having ...
+In case 1, a 7-year-old boy presents in March without a cough but with 1 day of sore throat accompanied by fever, headache, moderate cervical adenopathy, and a markedly exudative and erythematous pharynx. ...